epccs/RPUno/SpiSlv/README.md

 AD F0
 ```

 Note: The output is offset a byte since it was sent back from the AVR.
-I see errors at 1MHz and 2MHz.
-The RPUpi^3 has a 74LVC07 buffer that pulls down through a 10kOhm resistor on SCK and MOSI.
-The circuit between that resistor and the AVR has some capacitance which will limit the speed (if there is a need for higher speed it may be possible to use a 1k resistor).

 ## Wiring Setup